esoterra/esoterra.dev/content/talks/2024-ucsc-lsd-seminar.md

 +++
-title = "WebAssembly Components: The Modular Polyglot Ecosystem We Need " date = 2024-05-10
+title = "WebAssembly Components: The Modular Polyglot Ecosystem We Need" description = "A deep dive into Wasm and the Component Model!" date = 2024-05-10

 [extra]